endoflife-date/endoflife.date/products/kuma.md

 ---

 >[Kuma](https://kuma.io/) is a multi-zone service mesh for containers, Kubernetes and VMs.
+Kuma release and support policy is not clearly documented.
+But EOL dates are documented in the [project's GitHub repository](https://github.com/kumahq/kuma/blob/master/versions.yml).